Last Updated on December 19, 2023 by David Michael

 A bar mixing spoon is more versatile than just a stirring spoon.
 The long handle reaches to the bottom of nearly any container.
 The shallow bowl is also perfect for layering drink components.
 It’s also great for picking up an olive without too much brine.

 The easiest way to get your martini from the mixing glass to your cocktail glass is with a strainer.
 Whether you use a Hawthorne style strainer with the coil, or the sleek Julep style strainer is a matter of personal preference.
+The Hawthorne strainer is generally used to strain a shaker, and the Julep style used to strain a mixing glass but use what you have and or what you prefer.

 A cocktail pick will perfectly skewer and hold an olive or three.
 You can rest the garish across the top of the glass, and pour your martini over them.
 You can also slowly stir your martini with your pick, letting the olives infuse more flavor into your drink.
 They allow for mess free nibbling of your olive without using your fingers.